Medicare Alternative Payment Models (APM)

 Qualified Participation in an Advanced APM

-Physicians and practitioners who participate in an Advanced APM are referred to as Qualified Participants (QP) or Partial Qualifying Participants (PQ), and may not be subjected to MIPS and may be eligible for a 5% bonus.
+Physicians and practitioners who participate in an Advanced APM are referred to as Qualified Participants (QP) or Partial Qualifying Participants (PQ), and may not be subjected to MIPS.

 Participation in an Advanced APM is determined at the APM Entity level meaning all physicians and other eligible clinicians identified on the APM Entity’s Participant List must collectively meet the QP/PQ thresholds as an APM Entity group for each individual physician to receive credit for participation in an Advanced APM.
 CMS uses two methods to arrive at a QP or PQ determination: